-There is a growing interest in how concentration affects macroeconomic conditions, and there are a number of studies that document the increase in markups is paired with the decline of labor share.
-The literature follows the method proposed De Loecker and Warzynski (2012) and De Loecker et al. (2020) and estimates the markups by a production function approach, using the optimality of variable inputs.
-Recently, a few studies (e.g., Raval, 2022; Doraszelski and Jaumandreu, 2019) have questioned whether the markup implied from cost minimization well captures the actual product-level markups.
-In this paper, we find another potential factor that may bias the estimated markup: the lack of information on the plant- or firm-level technology.
+There is a growing interest in how concentration affects macroeconomic conditions, and there are a number of studies that show that the increase in markups is paired with the decline of labor share.
+The literature follows the methods proposed by De Loecker and Warzynski (2012) and De Loecker et al. (2020) and estimates markups using a production function approach, assuming the optimality of variable inputs.
+Recently, a few studies (e.g., Raval, 2022; Doraszelski and Jaumandreu, 2019) have questioned whether the markup implied from cost minimization captures the actual product-level markups accurately.
+In this paper, we find another potential factor that may bias the estimated markups: the lack of information on plant- or firm-level technology.
 We find that, in the absence of technology information, the adoption of more capital-intensive technology at some plants would lead to an overestimation of their plant-level markups implied by cost minimization.
 Thus, as more and more plants switch to the new production technology, the industry-level markup would be overestimated, as if the labor share decline is caused by the increasing markups.